The Expected Social Security Disability Changes for 2026

 Changes to Social Security Disability Benefits Are Normal

-Expected Change For 2026 Details For That Change
+Confirmed Change For 2026 Details For That Change

 Annual adjustments are routine but meaningful to ensure you receive Social Security disability benefits that help you maintain your quality of life and keep up with the cost of living.

-• SGA limits increase each year because they are tied to the national average wage index,
+• SGA limits increase each year because they are tied to the national average wage index, which generally rises with inflation and overall wages.
+This can allow you to earn more without affecting your benefit eligibility.

-• While it will take more earnings to receive a single work credit,
+• While it will take more earnings to receive a single work credit, the required amount rises in step with overall wage growth and inflation.

 These changes are not intended to increase or decrease your benefits, but rather to keep them stable over time and keep them proportional to changes in the economy over time.